 This saves energy and reduces your vulnerability to attack.

 Always create a backup of your important information.

 If using a local device, disconnect it after backing up your data.
-Cloud backups are generally inexpensive, but be sure to use a trusted site such as Google Drive.
+Cloud backups are generally inexpensive, but be sure to use a trusted site such as Google Drive or Dropbox.

 Protecting Your Mobile Devices

 Install and update Mobile Device Antivirus Security software for your smartphone.